Blood vessel: Constriction

-Blood flow
+Flow

 The circulatory system uses the channel of blood vessels to deliver blood to all parts of the body.
-This is a result of the left and right side of the heart working together to allow blood to flow continuously to the lungs and other parts of the body.
+This is a result of the left and right sides of the heart working together to allow blood to flow continuously to the lungs and other parts of the body.
 Oxygen-poor blood enters the right side of the heart through two large veins.
 Oxygen-rich blood from the lungs enters through the pulmonary veins on the left side of the heart into the aorta and then reaches the rest of the body.
 The capillaries are responsible for allowing the blood to receive oxygen through tiny air sacs in the lungs.
 This is also the site where carbon dioxide exits the blood.
 This all occurs in the lungs where blood is oxygenated.

 The blood pressure in blood vessels is traditionally expressed in millimetres of mercury (1 mmHg = 133 Pa).
 In the arterial system, this is usually around 120 mmHg systolic (high pressure wave due to contraction of the heart) and 80 mmHg diastolic (low pressure wave).
 In contrast, pressures in the venous system are constant and rarely exceed 10 mmHg.

-Vascular resistance occurs where the vessels away from the heart oppose the flow of blood.
-Resistance is an accumulation of three different factors: blood viscosity, blood vessel length, and vessel radius.
+Vascular resistance occurs when the vessels away from the heart oppose the flow of blood.
+Resistance is an accumulation of three different factors: blood viscosity, blood vessel length and vessel radius.
 Blood viscosity is the thickness of the blood and its resistance to flow as a result of the different components of the blood.
 Blood is 92% water by weight and the rest of blood is composed of protein, nutrients, electrolytes, wastes, and dissolved gases.
-Depending on the health of an individual, the blood viscosity can vary (i.e. anemia causing relatively lower concentrations of protein, high blood pressure an increase in dissolved salts or lipids, etc.).
+Depending on the health of an individual, the blood viscosity can vary (i.e., anemia causing relatively lower concentrations of protein, high blood pressure an increase in dissolved salts or lipids, etc.).

 Vessel length is the total length of the vessel measured as the distance away from the heart.
 As the total length of the vessel increases, the total resistance as a result of friction will increase.
 Vessel radius also affects the total resistance as a result of contact with the vessel wall.
 As the radius of the wall gets smaller, the proportion of the blood making contact with the wall will increase.
 The greater amount of contact with the wall will increase the total resistance against the blood flow.